YLu-1258/verl-articulation/docs/api/data.rst

 DataProto is the interface for data exchange.

-The :class:`verl.DataProto` class contains two key members:
+The :class:`verl_articulation.DataProto` class contains two key members:

 - batch: a :class:`tensordict.TensorDict` object for the actual data
 - meta_info: a :class:`Dict` with additional meta information